 A Second Course

-On Day 1 we will begin by reviewing the basics of MLM, including
+We will begin the seminar by reviewing the basics of MLM, including

 - The motivation for MLM